213withani/thinglearned/SPA.md

 The purpose of a JavaScript framework is to manage application state, events, and updates to the view.

+## Build Process
+The primary tasks of the build process are code compilation, file bundling, and minification.

+One could build an SPA without any build process, using only the most commonly supported features of JavaScript (ES5) and a mess of JS and CSS files.

+Similarly, CSS preprocessors, like LESS or SASS, are commonly used to provide higher-level features for stylesheet development.

 # SPA - Specific browser implementation
 https://medium.com/@pshrmn/demystifying-single-page-applications-3068d0555d46